Texas Historical Commission Authority

 (2) adoption of an icon, symbol, or other identifying device to represent a designation under this section;

-(3) the use of the icon, symbol, or other identifying device in promoting tourism around this state by the commission and at locations and by organization designated under this section; and
+(3) the use of the icon, symbol, or other identifying device in promoting tourism around this state and at the locations or organizations designated under this section; and

-(4) the development of itineraries and maps to guide tourists to locations or organizations designated under this section.
+(4) to the extent funds are available, the development of itineraries and maps to guide tourists to locations or organizations designated under this section.

-Comprehensive Disclaimer: Senate Bill 1951 was introduced in the 84th Texas Legislature, but did not pass.
-The map above is a pictorial rendering of potential subjects for the Texas Music History Trail program recommended in SB1951.
-It is not intended to demonstrate all of the potential subject matter considered for inclusion in a State wide program.
-Those determinations are the logistics offered in the bill’s fiscal analysis for THC.
-In addition, any titles, names or other references to people, organizations, locations and events, in the map, and any other areas of this web site, are for informational purposes only.
+Comprehensive Disclaimer: The Texas Music History Trail map above has been published and updated by MAMHTexas since 2002 as a pictorial rendering of potential subjects for the Heritage Tails Program identified as HB2079.
+However, it is not intended to demonstrate all of the potential subject matter to be considered, identified or sanctioned for inclusion in a State wide program.
+Those determinations are the logistics to be considered and organized by the Texas Historical Commission and the Texas music history community (void of any Texas Music Office input).
+In addition, any titles, names or other references to persons, organizations, locations and events, in the map, and/or any other areas of this web site, are for informational purposes only as educational content.
 Nothing in this site shall be construed to convey any rights to such information (by TMLRC) or any other relationships between any of the parties.